noodlekid/raccoons-den/content/projects/dog-leg.md

 For a second imagine (I know it might be hard, you've got this) that you are on an epic mission to survey the mountain ranges of Mars.
 This is a dangerous mission, so you send your trusty rover named [[the-mars-rover|Spike]] to safely stare at rocks and take cute selfies up and over these mountain ranges.

 ![[base-station.png]]
 There's an issue though, we can't enjoy our mountain movie if our antennas cannot talk to each other.
-This can certainly happen when our rover is out of range, or more specifically, [[NLOS|not in line of site]].
+This can certainly happen when our rover is out of range, or more specifically, [[NLOS|not in line of sight]].
 When we leave line of site our radio waves tend not to be able to travel very well through the rough martian terrain, so we need to figure out how to extend our range.

 ![[Pasted image 20251008175545.png]]